kannanjayachandran/Full-Stack-Data-Science/01. Programming Fundamentals & Python/Computer_Science_Fundamentals/Readme.md

 ### Information representation and Boolean operations

-Every computational device work by manipulating information.
 Information is represented in computers as 0s and 1s, known as bits.
 These bits can be used to represent numbers, letters, pictures, sounds, and more.
 The smallest unit of information is a bit, and a group of 8 bits is called a byte.
-A byte can represent 256 different values (2^8).
+A byte can represent 256 different values `(2^8)`.
 A byte can also represent a single character in the ASCII character set.

 - Bits represented as 0s and 1s, signify false and true values.
 Boolean operations are used to manipulate bits, which are the building blocks of digital information.